dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

   elasticsearch-kibana-node-js-logging: null
 ```

-Now we have the configuration for the Node app, Kibana, and Elasticsearch in the docker configuration.
-The next step is to connect the Node app to Elasticsearch to store the logs so that we can view and monitor the logs in Kibana.
-For this, we need to install the following Node package to the Node project.
+Now we have the configuration for the Node app, Kibana, and Elasticsearch in the `docker-compose.yml` file.
+The next step is to connect the Node app to Elasticsearch to store the logs so that we can view and monitor from Kibana.
+For this, we need to install the following Node package to the in the  app and add some logics to send the logs to the elasticsearch.

 ```js
 npm i winston --save